When can transformers reason with abstract symbols?: Analysis for template tasks in the regression setting

 \subsection{Transformer random features kernel}

+The one-layer transformer architecture that we analyze consists of an embedding layer, a multihead attention mechanism, an MLP layer, and an unembedding layer $\bw_U$.
+This is written mathematically in Appendix~\ref{app:transformer-kernel-deriv}.
 We analyze training only the final $\bw_U$ layer of the transformer, keeping the other weights fixed at their random Gaussian initialization.
 Surprisingly, even though we only train the final layer of the transformer, this is enough to guarantee generalization on unseen symbols.
-Taking the width parameters $H$, $d_{emb}, d_{mlp}, d_{head}$ to infinity, and the step size to 0, the SGD training algorithm with weight decay converges to kernel gradient flow with the following kernel $\Ktrans$,\footnote{ This kernel is derived in Appendix~\ref{app:transformer-kernel-deriv}, and assumes that every string $\bx$ ends with a special [CLS] classification token that does not appear elsewhere in the string.}
+Taking the width and embedding and head dimensions to infinity, and the step size to 0, the SGD training algorithm with weight decay converges to kernel gradient flow with the following kernel $\Ktrans$ in the infinitely-wide, infinitely-small-step-size limit.
+Here and throughout the remainder of the paper, we interchangeably denote an input by a string $\bx \in \cX^{k}$ or a matrix $\bX \in \R^{k \times m}$ constructed by stacking the one-hot vectors $\bX = [\be_{x_1},\ldots,\be_{x_{k}}]^T$ of the string's tokens. $\phi : \R \to \R$ is the MLP activation layer, $\beta,\gamma \in \R$ are hyperparameters controlling the temperature and magnitude of positional activations.

-The function outputted by kernel gradient flow is known to have a closed-form solution in terms of the samples, the kernel, and the weight-decay parameter $\lambda$, which we recall in Proposition~\ref{prop:kgf-generalization}. \begin{proposition}[How kernel gradient flow generalizes; see e.g., \cite{welling2013kernel}.]
+The function outputted by kernel gradient flow is known to have a closed-form solution in terms of the samples, the kernel, and the weight-decay parameter $\lambda$, which we recall in Proposition~\ref{prop:kgf-generalization}. \begin{proposition}[How kernel gradient flow generalizes; see e.g., \citep{welling2013kernel}.]
 Let $(\bX_1,y_1),\ldots,(\bX_n,y_n)$ be training samples.
 With the square loss and ridge-regularization of magnitude $\lambda$, kernel gradient flow with kernel $K$ converges to the following solution

 where $\by = [y_1,\ldots,y_n] \in \R^n$ are the train labels, $\hat{\bK} \in \R^{n \times n}$ is the empirical kernel matrix and has entries $\hat{K}_{ij} = K(\bX_i,\bX_j)$, and $\bk(\bX) \in \R^n$ has entries $k_i(\bX) = K(\bX_i,\bX)$. \end{proposition}